A necessary prepping mindset begins with each of us as individuals.

 Similarly, these prepping mindset steps offer the novice prepper with a roadmap to efficient, effective, and thorough preparedness efforts.

-Review this article, listen to the podcast, and post your thoughts in the comments below so that everyone can benefit from your experience.
+Review this article, listen to the podcast, and post your thoughts in the comments below.
+In that way, everyone can benefit from your experience.

 Consider Event Probability